bryanlammon/supra/readme.md

 accompanying text.]
 ```

+Supra will not add *supra*, *infra*, or the word "note" to these cross-references.
+There are too many ways of phrasing internal cross-references (*e.g.*, *see* *supra* note 1; *see* *supra* text accompanying notes 1–2; *see* *infra* notes 3 & 4 and accompanying text).
+Supra doesn't know which phrasing you want.
+So it will replace the IDs with a number.
+You must write the rest of the internal cross-reference yourself.

+Note, if you want your footnote cross-references to be easily updated fields (using the [post-processor options](#field-cross-references)), ensure that there are no commas after *infra* or *supra*.
+Otherwise, Supra will not recognize the cross-reference.

 ### Source Library

 Supra gets citation information from your source library, which must be in [CSL JSON](https://citationstyles.org) format.